 Comedy had reached a whole new audience through our blog.
 WTIT: The

 Blog won multiple awards for its comedy.
-Bud Weiser hosts the site.
+Bud Weiser hosted the site.
 By

 2009 the blog had reached 1000 posts, averaged hundreds of hits a day

 and had been visited by over 150,000 people.
 It is because of Bud's impact

 on the bloggers of the world that WTIT has so many "likes" on Facebook.

 Obviously, WTIT: The Blog reached a huge audience that the Tape Radio

 station could not.
 Of course when you have a radio station that you have

 to be in the WTIT Studio to hear, it limits your audience.